+Note

-Note Not yet implemented in BIND 9.
+Not yet implemented in BIND 9.

+Not yet implemented in blivb 9.

 topology

 In BIND 8, this option indicated network topology so that preferential treatment could be given to the topologicaly closest name servers when sending queries.
 It is not implemented in BIND 9.